11 Communication Skills for Workplace Success

 6. Avoid Sensitive Topics

-Talking about difficult topics is indeed helpful, but in the workplace, it’s detrimental.
-You might think that all your work buddies want to discuss your favorite politician losing an election, but the fact is, they probably don’t.
+Talking about complex topics is helpful, but in the workplace, it's detrimental.
+You might think that all your work buddies want to discuss your favorite politician losing an election, but the fact is, they probably don't.

 What you thought was an innocent, necessary conversation might end up being a trip to the HR office because you bothered a coworker.